 Research backs up the effectiveness of GDL programs in reducing crash risks.
 For instance, Canada's use of GDL led to 20% - 40% reductions in crash risks among new and young drivers.
 Even just basic GDL systems helped reduce fatal crashes involving drivers ages 16 to 17.

-What Makes G1, G2, and G Licenses Different from Each Other?
+Differences Between G1, G2, and G Licenses and Restrictions

 In Ontario, anyone who drives must have a valid driver's license on their person at all times.
 They must also meet at least the minimum required auto insurance coverage in Ontario.